COMMUNITY HEALTH WORKER PROJECT:

 Outcomes

-With a more informed CHW community, the outcomes will include strong connections between the healthcare system and community-based organizations, increased knowledge, and higher use of programs and services available.
-The long-term outcomes include more informed BIPOC/marginalized communities, improved screening rates, more lives saved, and higher quality of life for all breast cancer patients in Oregon and SW Washington.
-As a leading cause of illness, short-term and long-term disability, and death, the CHW Project is of great importance to this region.
+With a more informed CHW network, the outcomes will include stronger connections between the healthcare system and community-based organizations, increased cancer knowledge, and higher use of available breast cancer support programs and services.
+The long-term outcomes include more informed BIPOC/marginalized communities, improved breast cancer screening rates, more lives saved, and higher quality of life for all breast cancer patients in Oregon and SW Washington.

 Major Partners